edymkoski/coffee/README.md

 Basic Engine

 A basic demo for building out the engine architecture includes:
-- Multiple player controllable entities, and the ability to switch between them w/overlay
+- Multiple player controllable entities, and the ability to switch between them using a Animation Control Graph
 - Player can shoot/collide with targets
 - [DONE] Simple AI entities that can pursue the player characters
 - Basic particle and emitter effect, with player manipulated interactions (ex: attractor or grass)